 Potential benefit to people with diabetes

-At Diabetes UK, we’re committed to improving the understanding of Type 2 diabetes.
-This project will provide important insight into which medications work best for people from South Asian and Black Caribbean backgrounds, to help them control their Type 2 diabetes and avoid complications.
+We’re committed to improving the understanding of type 2 diabetes.
+This project will provide important insight into which medications work best for people from South Asian and Black Caribbean backgrounds, to help them manage their type 2 diabetes and avoid complications.